1991yuyang/ctpn/readme.md

 ```
 python train.py
 ```
+due to limited hardware resources, I only used 37 images from IDCAR_2015 for training

 # 3 Predict
 ## 3.1 set the parameter of text line connector in TextLineCfg class in text_line.py file
     TEXT_PROPOSALS_WIDTH: anchor width, use default 16 pixel, don't modify it